 When foster parents and foster kids hit it off to the point where they both want to seek adoption, it’s an extraordinary occasion.
 Even if the child is older, there are many wonderful ways that you can seek to celebrate.
 While people who have biological children have baby showers, adoptive parents may find a need to have a different type of celebration term depending on the age of the child they’re adopting – unless they’re under two or three years old, where most of your guests will understand the use of the term “baby shower”.
 For this, you can invite others to bring either baby supplies, toys, and other related gifts, while playing children’s games and providing typical party food and decorations.

 You can use something akin to “adoption shower”, “introduction party” or just having something like a family dinner for everyone to learn about the news, the adoptee, etc. The format of the party can be left up to the parents (and even the child’s) choice.
+If your child wants to treat the shower like a party, play party games like laser tag, archery tag, or have a bouncy house.
 If you want something less party-like, and more calm and chill, do a luncheon or a dinner.
 But don’t hesitate on having a good time if that’s what the child wants, so you can do something like a BBQ where the air is more casual.
 And of course, be sure to gift your older child with a gift, such as a personalized item (with their new surname!) like a journal or piece of jewelry.

 No matter how old the child is, the “adoption shower” can be planned in the same way as any baby shower.
 Invitations can be sent out to loved ones with all the same fanfare.
 Using a term “adoption shower” for an older child is certainly appropriate and lets all invitees get a better understanding about this special event and its purpose.
 This will help all the people coming together understand this is a time to celebrate the newest member of their new family and offer gifts to help the parents and child on their journey together.